onflow/docs/docs/evm/cadence/direct-calls.md

 sidebar_position: 5
 ---

-Direct calls from Cadence to the FlowEVM are essential for enabling Cadence smart contracts to interact seamlessly with the EVM environment hosted on the Flow blockchain.
+Direct calls from Cadence to Flow EVM are essential for enabling Cadence smart contracts to interact seamlessly with the EVM environment hosted on the Flow blockchain.
 These calls facilitate a range of functionalities including state queries and transaction initiations, allowing Cadence contracts to leverage EVM-based tools and assets.

 ## Making Direct Calls